Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

 Shows labels: support_gen, defense_gen, offense_gen, support_women, defense_women, defense_against_women

-Previously data is not obtained at all about women or the abuse labels online did not classify about women accurately or at all.
+Previously data is not obtained at all about women or the abuse labels online did not classify about women accurately.